 “It was a tough spring to say the least,” explained Crouser, who hopes to make a third consecutive gold in Paris.
 “So I’m just happy to be out here competing again.”

-Women’s triple jump champion Jasmine Moore won with final effort of 14.26 metres, followed by Keturah Orji in second place with 14.22 and world bronze winner Tori Franklin in third place with leap of 13.72.
+Women’s triple jump champion Jasmine Moore won with a final effort of 14.26 metres, followed by Keturah Orji in second place with 14.22 and world bronze winner Tori Franklin in third place with a leap of 13.72.

 Topics #100mSprint #Athletics #OlympicsParis2024 #Richardson #TrackAndField